Mannat-1102/employee-salary-prediction/README.md

 # Salary Prediction

 ## Introduction
-This project aims to predict salaries based on various factors, such as age, gender, education level, job title, and years of experience.
-We have used a dataset containing 6704 rows and 6 columns to develop and evaluate our salary prediction model.
+This project focuses on predicting employee salaries using various features such as age, gender, education level, job role, and years of experience.
+We worked with a dataset comprising 6704 entries and 6 attributes to train and evaluate our model.

 ## Data Preprocessing

-### Handling Missing Values
+### Handling Missing Data
-We checked for missing values in the dataset and removed rows with missing data, ensuring a clean dataset for modeling.
+We began by inspecting the dataset for missing values.
+Any rows containing incomplete information were removed to ensure the model was trained on clean, reliable data.

 ## Data Visualization

-### Top 10 Highest Earning Professions
+### Top 10 Highest Paying Jobs
 ![Gender Distribution](images/Top10.png)Top10.png
 *A Bar plot depicting the highest paying job titles versus the mean salary.*